This post created by ignored player and thus hidden.

 Your army can be transferred back and forth between different locations!
 You will be able to train troops in one town and send to another one to fight!

-There will be mounts like knights and chariots, constructs like catapults and ballistae, sailing vessels like galley and battleship, dirigibles, planes, helicopters, tanks, nuclear rockets, robots, flying saucers, and more!
+There are mounts like knights and chariots, constructs like catapults and ballistae, sailing vessels like galley and battleship, dirigibles, planes, helicopters, tanks, nuclear rockets, robots, flying saucers, and more!

 How many different types of units are there?